|Born||5 April 1945 Dublin|

 When he did eventually gain his first cap, Gerry was again the centre of some controversy.
 In 1980, Ireland were due to play, for the first time, in England's premier knock out competition, then the Gillette Cup.
 Partly as preparation for this, the two one day games against the powerful West Indies side were to be limited overs matches.
 The Irish selectors decided that a long batting order was needed and brought in Gerry to replace Eddie Bushe, of Waringstown, who had just succeeded Ossie Colhoun, and was probably the best available wicket keeper.
 Gerry's keeping proved to be sound, particularly against the West Indies.
 He caught opener Faoud Baachus off Ivan Anderson in the first game and allowed no byes in either match with the tourists, though there were 12 against Middlesex, in a match where Mike Halliday's off spin at one time looked to be about to cause a major upset.
 However as a batsman, Gerry was deemed to have failed and Bushe returned.
 While many, including this writer will always believe that the best wicket keeper should play irrespective of bating ability, it is arguable that Gerry hardly had the chance to prove himself.
 In the first Windies match rain prevented him from batting.
 In the second he was 5* when Ireland's rain restricted innings was closed.
 True, batting at 9, he was bowled for 0 at Lord's as Ireland's batting crumbled following good work by Jack Short and Ivan Anderson, but many more highly reputed batsmen than he have been undone by Wayne Daniel's yorker.
 It could, therefore, be argued that he did not have the chance to prove his batting ability.

 Gerry was also a very useful Rugby full back at senior level and later became a well respected coach.
 Between 1993 and 1995, he had charge of the Irish side.
 Just as it would be unfair to judge his batting credentials on a duck against Daniel, so he was unlucky to take over when the national side was at low ebb.
 He himself declared that his aim was, "to win one nil against Scotland," unfortunately such a modest target was hardly achieved.
-In two seasons the only victories recorded were those against USA and Rumania, while one draw was achieved with the Scots.
+He exceeded this modest target with wins over the USA and Romania as well as two over England and a draw with Scotland.
+He should, probably, thus be remembered as the only Irish coach to be unbeaten against England!
 His main achievement as a rugby player was as captain of the University XV for two seasons 1967 - 69.
 He was thus the seventh man to captain both the cricket and rugby teams, his predecessors having been Robert Traill, Arthur Gwynn, Harry Read, stylish but uncapped left hander Bill Moynan, said to have been denied a cap by his poor fielding, Larry Warke and Rhodesian medical student Percy Sang in 1958.
 Gerry led his team to the Leinster Senior Cup Final in 1969, where they had the ill luck to be defeated by St Mary's College in a replay.

 This writer has two personal memories of Gerry with which to end.
 One Saturday afternoon in 1964, having torn myself away from some long overdue academic work, I strolled into College Park to take in half an hour's cricket.
 A wicket fell and Gerry came in to face, if memory serves correctly the bowling of nagging round the wicket left armer Niall McConnell of Railway Union, always a most difficult bowler to score off.
 Gerry suddenly rolled out a cover drive of such pure elegance that every detail of it remains etched on the mind more than 40 years later.
 He was out soon afterwards and I returned to the French Second Empire uplifted by what I had seen.
 The following summer, I was pressed into service to umpire a Senior League match in College Park v Clontarf.
 Of course my colleague, a "real" umpire should have only allowed me to stand at square leg, but he showed no signs of doing this and Clontarf raised no objection.
 Gerry came in at 3 or 4 and suddenly flicked at a ball down the leg side.
 Whether it was arm, shirt or glove that made contact with the ball, I had no idea.
 Even the bowler, Ernie Bodell, was very half-hearted in his appeal, though the keeper and close fielders seemed convinced.
 I took half a step towards my colleague, but Gerry was already gone, gloves off, striding towards the pavilion, walking when he might very well have "got" the decision.